kjones404/Project_Linux_Server_Configuration/README.md

 This project is for the Udacity Full Stack nanodegree program.
 The goal of this project is to a Ubuntu server to run the Item Catalog app:

+This sever has the following software/packages installed:

+* Ubuntu
+* Apache2
+* PostgreSQL
+* Flask
+* SQL Alchemy

 The hosted app can be found [Here](http://ec2-18-216-126-4.us-east-2.compute.amazonaws.com/).

 ## Setting Up Your server